-FLAC Format Preferences allow setting up how output FLAC files are encoded.
-This tab allows specifying Bit Depth, Compression Level, Sample Rate and Channels.
+FLAC Format Preferences enable you to configure how FLAC files are encoded for output.
+This tab allows you to specify Bit Depth, Compression Level, Sample Rate, and Channels.

-Open the FLAC Format Preferences tab, choose ‘Preferences’ in Application Menu and select the Format tab.
+Open the FLAC Format Preferences tab, choose ‘Preferences’ in the Application Menu, and select the Format tab.

 Bit Depth

-Select ‘As Source’ when the Bit Depth should be assigned to 8, 16 or 24 bit, depending on the bit depth of source audio.
+Select ‘As Source’ when the Bit Depth should be assigned to 8, 16, or 24 bit, depending on the bit depth of the source audio.
 ‘As Source’ is the default preferred setting.

 To Audio Converter - FLAC Format Preferences - List of Bit Depths